liuncareers-collab/Programming-Projects/README.md

-This is a page for my projects in a Data Analytics with R class.
+This is a page for my programming projects.

 Midterm Project: Equity Portfolio Management
   Retrieved historical stock data for top companies